3 Tips to Help Your Students Retain the Bible

-A method we have been using at Grapevine for nearly 20 years and with thousands of children has shown incredible results!
+A method we have been using at Grapevine for over 20 years and with thousands of students has shown incredible results!
+STICK FIGURES!
 You might be asking, “Does using colored pencils and stick figuring the Bible really make a difference in the digital age?”

 I think you might be surprised by what the research is showing!